 The AAP still recommends medication as the first treatment for older kids with ADHD.
 But it says the best care for kids 6 and up may be medication and behavior management.

 The guidelines also say educational interventions and behavior supports “are a necessary part of any treatment plan.”
-The guidelines say these “often include” an IEP or a 504 plan.
+The guidelines say these “often include” an or a .

 5. Help families avoid therapies unlikely to help with ADHD.

 Mindfulness.
 Diet.
 Biofeedback.
 CBD oil.
 Nerve stimulation.
 The new guidelines say that, as of 2019, there isn’t enough evidence to show these help treat kids with ADHD.

 A companion article to the guidelines digs deeper.
 It says some treatments, like play therapy, have been shown to help with other disorders.
 But they haven’t been shown to help with ADHD.

 It also says there is “some, but not strong, evidence” that CBT helps kids 7 and older with ADHD.
 But CBT has not been shown to help younger kids with ADHD.

 The companion article says doctors “should discourage” using therapies that are less likely than others to help with ADHD.
 The AAP warns the risk isn’t just wasting time and money.
 If one treatment doesn’t work, some families may think none of them will work.